-CAPE KENNEDY, FL --On January 27, 1967, tragedy struck on the launch pad at Cape Kennedy during a preflight test.
+CAPE CANAVERAL, FL --On January 27, 1967, tragedy struck on the launch pad at Cape Kennedy's Launch Complex during a preflight test.

 The three astronauts scheduled to make the first Apollo space flight were killed when a fire swept through the command module.